Play3rZer0/GETHDocker/README.md

 # GETHDocker
-Running GETH from a Docker Container.
+Running GETH (Ethereum Go) node from a Docker Container.

 The GoEthereum website lists the following available images with descriptions. ethereum/client-go:latest is the latest develop version of Geth